-The Company follows ASC 740, Income Taxes ("ASC 740"), which requires recognition of deferred tax assets and liabilities for the expected future tax consequences of events that have been included in the unaudited condensed consolidated financial statements or tax returns.
-Under this method, deferred tax assets and liabilities are based on the differences between the unaudited condensed consolidated financial statement and tax basis of assets and liabilities using enacted tax rates in effect for the year in which the differences are expected to reverse.
+We follow ASC 740, Income Taxes ("ASC 740"), which requires recognition of deferred tax assets and liabilities for the expected future tax consequences of events that have been included in the consolidated financial statements or tax returns.
+Under this method, deferred tax assets and liabilities are based on the differences between the financial statement and tax basis of assets and liabilities using enacted tax rates in effect for the period in which the differences are expected to reverse.
 Deferred tax assets are reduced by a valuation allowance to the extent management concludes it is more-likely-than-not that the asset will not be realized.

 The effective tax rate used for interim periods is the estimated annual effective tax rate, based on the current estimate of full year results, except that those taxes related to specific discrete events, if any, are recorded in the interim period in which they occur.
-The annual effective tax rate is based upon several significant estimates and judgments, including the estimated annual pre-tax income of the Company in each tax jurisdiction in which it operates, and the development of tax planning strategies during the year.
-In addition, the Company's tax expense can be impacted by changes in tax rates or laws and other factors that cannot be predicted with certainty.
+The annual effective tax rate is based upon several significant estimates and judgments, including our estimated annual pre-tax income in each tax jurisdiction in which it operates, and the development of tax planning strategies during the year.
+In addition, our tax expense can be impacted by changes in tax rates or laws and other factors that cannot be predicted with certainty.
 As such, there can be significant volatility in interim tax provisions.

 ASC 740 provides that a tax benefit from an uncertain tax position may be recognized when it is more-likely-than-not that the position will be sustained in a court of last resort, based on the technical merits.
-If more-likely-than-not, the amount recognized is the largest amount of tax benefit that is greater than 50% likely of being realized on examination, including compromise settlements.
+If more-likely-than-not, the amount recognized is the largest amount of tax benefit that is greater than 50% likely of being realized upon examination, including compromise settlements.
 For tax positions not meeting the more-likely-than-not threshold, no tax benefit is recorded.
-The Company has estimated \$1.1 million and \$0.9 million of uncertain tax positions as of September 30, 2023 and December 31, 2022, respectively, related to state income taxes, and federal and state research tax credits.
+We have estimated \$1.7 million and \$1.0 million of uncertain tax positions as of March 31, 2024 and 2023, respectively, related to state income taxes and federal and state R&D tax credits.

-The Company's policy is to recognize interest expense and penalties accrued on any unrecognized tax benefits as a component of income tax expense within the statement of operations.
-The Company recognized \$0.004 million and \$0.003 million of interest expense and penalties as a component of income tax expense during the nine months ended September 30, 2023 and 2022, respectively.
+Our policy is to recognize interest and penalties accrued on any unrecognized tax benefits as a component of income tax expense within the statement of operations.